Paradeep–Visakhapatnam Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 22809 Paradeep–Visakhapatnam Express covers the distance of 554 km in 9 hours 20 mins (59 km/hr) & in 9 hours 15 mins as the 22810 Visakhapatnam–Paradeep Express (60 km/hr).
+The 22809 Paradeep–Visakhapatnam Express covers the distance of 554 km in 9 hours 20 mins (59 km/h) and in 9 hours 15 mins as the 22810 Visakhapatnam–Paradeep Express (60 km/h).

 As the average speed of the train is higher than 55 km/h, as per railway rules, its fare includes a Superfast surcharge.